apache/geode/gemfire-spark-connector/doc/4_loading.md

-## Loading Data from GemFire
+## Loading Data from Geode

-To expose full data set of a GemFire region as a Spark RDD, call `gemfireRegion` method on the SparkContext object.
+To expose full data set of a Geode region as a Spark RDD, call `gemfireRegion` method on the SparkContext object.

 ```